Abscissa/SemiTwistDTools/scripts/README.txt

-The scripts in this directory are intended to be run from the next directory up, ie. from the mainSemiTwistDTools directory.
+The scripts in this directory are intended to be run from the next directory up, ie. from the main SemiTwistDTools directory.